County Dublin, Ireland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Be careful to get the necessary type.
-Many adapters on sale are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types G. Be sure to choose the necessary type.
+A lot of adapters available are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Luggage scale to avoid fees